A breakdown of the best fishing tackle to use in Scottish rivers when salmon fishing

 Here is the range of Versileaders and sink rate offered by Rio for Salmon/ Steelhead:

-Skagit lines benefit from the addition of a Poly Leader and generally as there is a lot of mass at the head of the fly line, they can cope with most weights and sink rates of additional leaders.
+Skagit lines benefit from the addition of a Poly Leader and generally as there is a lot of mass at the head of the fly line.
+These lines can cope with most weights and sink rates of additional leaders.

 Rio have also introduced the MOW tips.
 These are ideal for Skagit lines and offer incredible sinking tip versatility, with a tips for any fishing situation.